 7. PhD student's workload necessary to achieve the learning outcomes No. Description Number of hours 1 Hours of scheduled instruction given by the academic teacher in the classroom 30 2 Hours of consultations with the academic teacher, exams, tests, etc. 10 3 Amount of time devoted to the preparation for classes, preparation of presentations, reports, projects, homework 10

+4 10

-4 Amount of time devoted to the preparation for exams, test, assessments 10 Total number of hours 60 ECTS credits 2 1 ECTS = 25-30 hours of the PhD students work (2 ECTS = 60 hours; 4 ECTS = 110 hours, etc.)
+Total number of hours 60

+ECTS credits 2

+^{ 1} ECTS = 25-30 hours of the PhD students work (2 ECTS = 60 hours; 4 ECTS = 110 hours, etc.)